 A million reasons to support Jersey Hospice Care

 Someone could become a millionaire on Friday 1 September when the live draw is made for our Million Pound Lottery.

-The Million Pound Lottery raises £500,000 towards the annual running costs of Jersey Hospice Care of £5.3 million.
-A total of £1,300,000 will be given away in prize money, with £1 million as the first prize, followed by prizes of £100,000, £75,000, £50,000, £25,000 and five prizes of £10,000 to lucky ticket holders.
+Our Lottery raises £500,000 towards our annual running costs of £5.3 million.
+A total of £1,300,000 will be given away in prize money on Friday, with £1 million as the first prize, followed by prizes of £100,000, £75,000, £50,000, £25,000 and five prizes of £10,000 to lucky ticket holders.